Security Ownership Sprint

 Leadership wants clearer answers

-What We Own in Plain English
+What Gets Clarified in Plain English

 The point is to create momentum and accountability, not extra meetings.